-GS-JJ is a custom enamel pin manufacturer with more than 20 years experience.
+GS-JJ is a custom enamel pin manufacturer with more than 20 years of experience.
 One of the most commonly used custom elements or source materials is ice cream.
 That shows that our customers like the ice cream elements very much.
 There-in-after, you will check out a variety of custom-made ice cream Lapel Pins.

 Why is ice cream so popular with our customers?
-Let’s get to know the reason along with its hundred year history.
+Let’s get to know the reason along with its hundred-year history.

 We always feel tedious in hot summer.
 Although it’s nearly September, the high temperature is still reluctant to leave, it is still hot and sweaty during the daytime.
 At this time, if we can have a bite of ice cream, we will feel extremely refreshing, our tongue and ice cream met together, the delicate smooth taste was really refreshing and amazing.

 The history of Ice cream is only a few hundred years, and the real popularity of ice cream has appeared in the recent past century.
 But what has happened in these short centuries?
 Why is it a global food craze?
 Where does its charm come from?
 Which kind of ice cream do we eat now?

 -The Birth of the First Generation Ice Cream

 The ice cream was originally created not as a mixture of sugar, eggs, milk, and cheese we see today, but as a frozen dessert made from goat milk or fermented milk.
 The earliest record of this kind of food was the Royal dessert in the Tang Dynasty of China.